-To remove the remaining residue, turn the burner on the lowest setting — never over two.
-This will soften the plastic so it can be scraped away with a wooden spatula, spoon, or chopstick.
+To remove the remaining residue, turn the burner on the lowest setting—never over 2.
+This will soften the plastic, so it can be scraped away with a wooden spatula, spoon, or chopstick.
 As the plastic is transferred to the wooden utensil, use a paper towel to wipe the wooden tool so that the melted plastic is not transferred back onto the burner.
 Continue scraping until no more plastic can be removed.

 With the kitchen hood vent open, turn the burner control on high to burn away any bits of remaining plastic.
 Use a circulating fan to blow the fumes toward an open window.
 The burner should be on high no longer than two or three minutes.